hansunggim/hansunggim/README.md

 - 👋 Hi, I’m @hansunggim
 - 👀 I’m interested in creating the codes for radio astronomy
-- 📫 How to reach me ... cosmologist.hs@gmail.com or hansung.gim@montana.edu
+- 📫 How to reach me ... cosmologist.hs@gmail.com

 <!---
 hansunggim/hansunggim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.